rupsis/IRCompetition/README.md

-***Submission Instructions*** : Please add a  file named `predictions.txt` containing the predicted relevance scores on the test queries.
+***Submission Instructions*** : Follow the same instructions as for the MPs -- create a private copy of this repo and add a webhook to connect to LiveDataLab.
+Please add a  file named `predictions.txt` containing the predicted relevance scores on the test queries.
 Please submit The file should be in the same format as train/qrels.txt, i.e `topic/query_id doc_uid relevance_score`.
 You should submit the scores for the top 1000 documents per query.

 References